harvard-lil/website-static/app/_posts/2011-03-08-summer-of-code-funnest-summer-ever.md

 We're now waiting to see if the proposals get accepted.

-The rest of the Berkman proposals -- many fun ones -- are [here](http://cyber.law.harvard.edu/gsoc/Main_Page).
+The rest of the Berkman proposals---many fun ones---are [here](http://cyber.law.harvard.edu/gsoc/Main_Page).